rsonger/software-engineering-lab/_posts/2023-04-19-drawing-shapes.md

 Now we are ready to draw shapes on the screen with multiple vertices and lines.
 By default, OpenGL draws lines with only 1 pixel width, which can be hard to see on high resolution displays.
 On **Windows**, we can use a function called `glLineWidth` to set the thickness of the lines drawn by OpenGL in pixels. (`glLineWidth` is deprecated in newer versions of OpenGL, and so **MacOS** forces an error when this function is used.)

 ### A Single Buffer Test
-Our first test application will use the `Attribute` class from above to draw lines between six points on the screen to create a hexagon.
+Our first test application will use the `Attribute` class from above to draw lines between six points on the screen and create a hexagon.
 This time, the vertex shader program has a single variable `position` declared with the `in` qualifier so it will receive data from a vertex buffer.
 Instead of hardcoding the position data in the vertex buffer, we provide it through our own `position_data` variable and link that data with an instance of `Attribute`.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Make a new file in your main working folder called `test_3_1.py`.